-Le -me briefly refer to some Of ihe important structural changes that haVe taken place in the banking sectOT in the last decade.
+Le me buefly refer to some of the important structural changes that have taken place in the banking sector in the last decade.
 In 1956, there were 423 banks, all but 89 of them being non-scheduled.
-Today there are only 97 functioning banks, as I said earlier, 24 of them being non-scheduled.
-The figures mentioned by Shri Banka Behary Das referred to the position as at the end of 1965.
+Today there are only 97 functioning banks, as I said earlier, 24 of them being non-scheduled The figures mentioned by Shri Banka Behary Das referred to the position as at the end of 1965.
 That was the position then.
 Now it has changed.
 Now, this is a reflection of the process of consolidation of the banking system that has been consciously brought about.
 But it has been brought about in a manner which has not led to the contraction of facilities.
-In fact between 1956 and 1966. there has been an increase of well over 60 per cent in the matter of expansion of branches and the network of branches in the rural and semi-urban areas by the public sector banks has been quite significant.
+In fact between 1956 and 1966, there has been an increase of well over 60 per cent in the matter of expansion of branches and the network of branches in the rural and semi-urban areas by the public sector banks has been quite significant.
 Some years ago, there was a heavy concentration of branches in the urban centres and the vast hinterland was completely neglected.
 I am glad to say that the public sector banks have, to a large extent, corrected this imbalance.
 They have taken a lead in this matter.
 Between 1955 and 1965, the State Bank of India has opened brances in 1,040 places which have a population of less than 25,000, as against only 114 branches in places with a population of over 50,000.
-And I am glad to say that even the commercial banks have of late started following the lead given by the State Bank of India and they are gradually opened up branches in th'
+And I am glad to say that even the commercial banks have of late started following the lead given by the State Bank of India and they gradually opened up branches in the |Shir K C Pant | hitherto unbanked areas Nevertheless there are still about 900 unbanked towns to be tapped, not to speak of our five lakh odd villages.
+Therefore, a vigorous expansion programme is necessary